This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Soil Properties”.

 4. A soil generally consists of combination of __________ separates.

-5. Loose soil has relative density within range of:
+5. Loose soil has a relative density within a range of:

 6. _________ apparatus is used to test liquid limit of a soil.

-7. How many tests in lab can be performed to get permeability of soil?
+7. How many tests in the lab can be performed to get permeability of soil?